J-DubApps/Blog/content/posts/Karl-Wallinger-rip.md

   <img src="https://julianwest.me/Blog/posts/Karl-Wallinger/karl-wallinger-and-me.jpeg" alt="Alt text">
 </div><br />

-Today I heard the very sad news that <a href="https://www.theguardian.com/music/2024/mar/13/karl-wallinger-obituary">>we lost Karl Wallinger this week</a>.<br />
+Today I heard the very sad news that <a href="https://www.theguardian.com/music/2024/mar/13/karl-wallinger-obituary">we lost Karl Wallinger this week</a>.<br />

 Karl was one of the reasons I ever picked up a guitar, in the first place.  <a href="http://julianwest.me/Blog/posts/karl-wallinger/karl-wallinger/v">I met him in June of 2015</a> and got to hang out with him for a bit.
-One of the wisest most witty people I ever met.  <br />
+One of the most humble, wisest, and most witty people I ever met.  <br />

 Rest in Peace good man.
 And thank you for the music.